Jianmin2drugai/Jianmin2drugai.github.io/_posts/2024-08-18-md-generativeai-note-post.md

   - Molecular Conformation
 ---

-molecules (small molecules, RNA, peptide, protein, enzymes, antibody, and PPIs) conformations and molecular dynamics (force fields) using generative artificial intelligence and deep learning
+molecules conformations and molecular dynamics using generative artificial intelligence and deep learning